valancej/documentation/_pro/quickstart/getting-started-part-three.md

 ![Downloading AES key]({{ site.baseurl }}/images/gettingstarted/aes_key.png)

+Once downloaded, move the AES key to your project folder and rename to `codeship.aes`.

 {% csnote warning %}
 Be sure to add your project's AES key to your **.gitignore** file to prevent it from being committed.
 {% endcsnote %}